 All words are symbolic representations of our internal worlds, including our pain.
 For those on the healing journey through primal, their poems are markers of where they are up to in their process.

-Often when people who are going through primal therapy they wish to express they pain to others either directly by speaking or writing or more symbolically through the medium of poetry.
+When people are going through primal therapy some of them want to express their pain to others either directly by speaking or writing or more symbolically through the medium of poetry.

-Words and writing in any form never replace the feeling work that must be done in order to heal but it does allow the person other means of expression of their pain at different times even, if it is symbolised.
-And writing a poem (as with art) can sometimes help a person cope with rising pain in between their feeling sessions; instead of cutting or acting out in other self-destructive ways.
+Words and writing in any form never replace the feeling work that must be done to heal, but it does give people other ways of expressing their pain at different times.
+Writing a poem (as with art) can sometimes help a person cope with rising pain in between their feeling sessions; instead of acting out in other self-destructive ways.

 This page may contain strong or potentially offensive language, violent content, sexual content and substance abuse themes.

 Just Being Is Dangerous

 “I feel that for me just “being” is dangerous not just my actions.
 Even my thoughts are open to rejection and fear.